DemetriouJohn/SmartExtensions/README.md

 `TryToDecimal` Casts string to decimal using the try pattern</br> `Reverse` Reverses the string</br>
+`IsEmail` Checks if string is an email string</br> `ExtractEmail` Returns a new string containing what was defined as email from the original string.
+If no email found retursn String.empty</br>
-`IsEmail` Checks if string is an email string</br> `IsPhone` Checks if string resembles a phone number</br> `IsPalindrome` Checks if string is a palindrome</br> `ContainsAll` Check whether the specified string contains an array of strings for each.</br>
+`IsPhone` Checks if string resembles a phone number</br> `IsPalindrome` Checks if string is a palindrome</br> `ContainsAll` Check whether the specified string contains an array of strings for each.</br>